ejm714/scipy_proceedings/papers/emily_dorne/main.md

 [^footnote-1]: @ttb_results
 [^footnote-2]: At the equator, a longitude value to 2 decimal degrees is only accurate to around a 1km distance [@decimal_degrees].
+[^footnote-3]: CyFi did not produce cyanobacteria estimates for the remaining 1,155 points in the test due to a lack of valid satellite data.
+In order to produce an estimate, there must be at least one satellite image within 30 days prior to the sampling date where cloud pixels account for less than 5% of the pixels in the bounding box around the sampling point.